laviluv/laviluv/README.md

 - 🗺️ Web, app/dApps and blockchain development
 - 💻 Data analysis (contact me for tutoring, all levels up to PhD/doctorate) wip https://statisticsforbusiness.com
 - 💹 Trader, I also offer development of trading strategies and software (Python bots and MQL4/MQL5 expert advisors)
-- 🎮 Spare time: rollerblading, games and 3D modeling (currently planned for during retirement, making sci-fi movies if AI doesn't steal that until then)
+- 🎮 Spare time: rollerblading, movies, cooking, games and 3D modeling (currently planned for during retirement, making sci-fi movies if AI doesn't steal that until then)
 - 🌱 I’m currently learning everything that comes my way
 - 💞️ I’m looking to collaborate on PHP, C#, .NET, R, Python, Blender, YouTube, you name it
 - 📫 How to reach me: email uplinked.110mb@gmail.com